FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 Now, let's run through some _scenarios_ that you, as a researcher, might encounter.

-### Scenario 1
+### Scenario 1 - Example setup

+!!! assignment
-You want to learn how to set up a Molecular Dynamics simulation in _Gromacs_ and need an example.
+    **You want to learn how to set up a Molecular Dynamics simulation in _Gromacs_ and need an example.
     Your system of interest is _water_, which can be quite tricky to model.
-You want to compare results from several setups to find the one most suitable to you.
+    You want to compare results from several setups to find the one most suitable to you.**

 In the _entries table_ NOMAD is already listing all database _entries_.
 The strategy is to **narrow or _filter_ this list down** to our needs.